-- u.
-"Understand This Post's Ranking" -How I Miss Thee! - v.
-Facebook and Responsibility - w.
-The Surprising Consequences to Sessions and MSI Caused by Turning Off Video Autoplay on News Feed - x.
-One-Go Summary Post for Recent Goaling and Goal Metric Changes for News Feed - y.
-News Feed UXR Quarterly Insights Roundup - z.
-What Happens If We Delete Ranked Feed? - aa.
-News Feed Research: Looking Back on H2 2020 - bb.
-Content from "Political" Pages in In-Feed Recommendations - cc.
-Political Content in In-Feed Recommendations (IFR) - dd.
-In-Feed Recommendations HPM -April 15 2021
+1 k.
+Evaluating MSI Metric Changes with a Comment-Level Survey 2 Surveying The 2018 Relevance Ranking Holdout 3 m.
+Overview of MSI + Pages and Survey Research 4 n.
+Is Multi-Group Picker "Spammy?"
+5 o.
+Filtering Out Engagement-Bait, Bullying, and Excessive Comments From 6 MSI Deltoid Metric 7 p.
+[LAUNCH] Using p(anger) to Reduce the Impact Angry Reactions Have on 8 Ranking Levers 9 q.
+Planned MSI Metric Changes in 2020 10 r.
+MSI Metric Changes for 2020 H1 11 s.
+Should We Reduce the MSI Weight of Sticker Comments?
+12 t.
+Max Reshare Depth Experiment 13 u.
+"Understand This Post's Ranking" -How I Miss Thee!
+14 v.
+Facebook and Responsibility 15 w.
+The Surprising Consequences to Sessions and MSI Caused by Turning Off 16 Video Autoplay on News Feed 17 x.
+One-Go Summary Post for Recent Goaling and Goal Metric Changes for 18 News Feed 19 y.
+News Feed UXR Quarterly Insights Roundup 20 z.
+What Happens If We Delete Ranked Feed?
+21 aa.
+News Feed Research: Looking Back on H2 2020 22 bb.
+Content from "Political" Pages in In-Feed Recommendations 23 cc.
+Political Content in In-Feed Recommendations (IFR) 24 dd.
+In-Feed Recommendations HPM -April 15 2021 25 26 27 28

-These documents are all incorporated by reference into this Complaint and the sole reason they are not attached is length and file size.
-However, the contents of these documents and other Facebook Papers are material to Plaintiffs' claim.
+These documents and all other Facebook Papers that come to light after the filing of this Complaint are incorporated by reference into this Complaint.
+The sole reason Plaintiffs do not attach all such documents is length and file size.
+However, the contents of these documents and other Facebook Papers are material to Plaintiffs' claims and Plaintiffs believe that the public has a right to know.

-- 8. On information and belief, Meta has knowledge about the harms its products cause users, particularly teen, child, and other vulnerable user populations, and continues to operate those products in a harmful and dangerous manner anyway and in the interest of competitive advantage and increasing its already astronomical profits.
+- 11. On information and belief, Meta has knowledge about the harms its products cause users, particularly teen, child, and other vulnerable user populations, and continues to operate those products in a harmful and dangerous manner anyway and in the interest of competitive advantage and increasing its already astronomical profits.
 Moreover, only a small fraction of relevant Meta documents has been disclosed.
-Plaintiffs anticipate literal truckloads of additional evidence that will support these claims and show precisely what Meta done in the name of corporate greed. - 9.
+Plaintiffs anticipate literal truckloads of additional evidence that will support these claims and show precisely what Meta done in the name of corporate greed. - 12.
 Meta has actual knowledge that children under the age of 13 are using its social media products; that its social media products are highly addictive and harmful to a significant population of all users, but especially teens and children; that certain design features that serve no functional, informational, societal, or educational purpose (for example, "likes") are causing harm to users, but especially teens and children; and that algorithms and algorithm-driven product features are dangerous and harmful by design and as designed.
-Meta knew about these harms, could have made its Instagram product safer at minimal expense, and opted to stay the course instead and to increase user engagement and already astronomical revenue.

-- 10. Despite knowledge of the dangerous and harmful characteristics of its product, Meta has made and continues to make calculated cost-benefit business decisions and is consistently prioritizing their already astronomical profits over human life. - 11.
+Meta knew about these harms, could have made its Instagram product safer at minimal expense, and opted to stay the course instead and to increase user engagement and already astronomical revenue. - 13.
+Despite knowledge of the dangerous and harmful characteristics of its product, Meta has made and continues to make calculated cost-benefit business decisions and is consistently prioritizing their already astronomical profits over human life. - 14.
 The harms at issue in this case all arise from Defendants' product designs and/or inadequate warnings.